-Created to ensure every child has the opportunity to learn the critical computer science skills needed to unlock their full potential.
+Created to provide every Utah student with the opportunity to build the computer science skills needed for the future

 Donate Now